qjadud1994/Text_Detector/README.md

 # Text Detector for OCR

-OCR consists of text localization + text recognition.
+OCR(Optical Character Recognition) consists of text localization + text recognition.
 (text localization finds where the characters are, and text recognition reads the letters.)

 This text detector acts as text localization and uses the structure of [RetinaNet](https://arxiv.org/pdf/1708.02002.pdf) and applies the techniques used in [textboxes++](https://arxiv.org/pdf/1801.02765.pdf).